CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Routing/Redistribute-Neighbor.md

 ### Set the Routing Table ID

-The Linux kernel supports multiple routing tables and can use 0 through 255 table IDs; however tables 0, 253, 254 and 255 are reserved, and 1 is the first one used.
+The Linux kernel supports multiple routing tables and can use 0 through 255 table IDs; however it reserves tables 0, 253, 254 and 255, and uses 1 first.
 Therefore, `rdnbrd` only allows you to specify between 2 and 252.
 Cumulus Linux uses table ID 10, however you can set the ID to any value between 2 and 252.
 You can see all the tables specified here:

 ```
 cumulus@leaf01:~$ cat /etc/iproute2/rt_tables